vic-ma/howtodismantle.github.io/_posts/2025-01-12-Getting-started-with-the-new-Office-365-Data-Sources.md

 There are two methods for the data source to gain access to the Office 365 backend.

-The first method is "Multi-tenant Application."
+The first method is multi-tenant application.
 With this method, Peakboard uses a valid user account to log in, read, and potentially modify data.
 To make this work, the Office 365 admin must allow this kind of external access.
 This is the easier method, because there are no additional objects in the backend system to configure.

 The second method, and the one recommended by Microsoft, is to go through a single-tenant application by using a registered app.
 The main advantage of this is that it gives the Office 365 admin full control over which permissions are granted.
 This lets the admin give only the necessary permissions.
 The admin can also withdraw the consent for the app at any time, for all users, without impacting any other activity within the company.
 So when it comes to a large enterprise solution, this might be the way to go.